pvsone/opa-ext-authz/custom-app/kubernetes/README.md

 echo $SERVICE_URL
 ```

-* Note: If the `SERVICE_URL` value is not generated properly, or doesn't allow access to the app during testing below, consult [Accessing apps](https://minikube.sigs.k8s.io/docs/handbook/accessing/) documentation for guidance on accessing the application for your minikube version / environment.
+* Note: If the `SERVICE_URL` value is not generated properly, or doesn't allow access to the app during testing below, consult minikube's [Accessing apps](https://minikube.sigs.k8s.io/docs/handbook/accessing/) documentation for guidance on accessing the application for your minikube configuration.

 ### 4. Exercise the OPA policy